filecoin-project/venus/CONTRIBUTING.md

 ## What should I know before getting started?

+Check out the [Go-Filecoin code overview](CODEWALK.md) for a brief tour of the code.

 ### Design Before Code
 - Write down design intent before writing code, and subject it to constructive feedback.
 - Major changes should have a [Design Doc](designdocs.md).